umar6202/FYP-HMS_DotNet/README.md

 # ⚕️ Hospital Management System - Made using C#, ASP.net

-A fully featured Clinic Management System having a well designed Database Schema made as a final project for the course "Application Development with .NET and Web Services CS624" during my Semester at [Pace University](https://www.pace.edu/).
+A fully featured Hospital Management System having a well designed Database Schema made as a final project with .NET and Web Services.
 Its based on the 3 Tier Architecture.

 ### Signup Page
 <img src="images/main1.png"/>